-If you've ever felt totally confused when reading the label on a package of chicken I can guarantee that you're not alone.
+If you've ever felt totally confused when reading the label on a package of chicken, I can guarantee that you're not alone.
 Not by a long shot.
 There are so many terms to know, and it seems like new labeling buzzwords keep popping up.
-It's can be tricky to know what's important versus marketing buzzwords that don't actually carry much weight.
+It can be tricky to know what's important versus marketing buzzwords that don't actually carry much weight.

-To help you out, here's a rundown of the most common terms you're likely to encounter on packaged chicken, what they actually mean, and what's really important.
+Let me walk you through a rundown of the most common terms you're likely to encounter on packaged chicken, what they actually mean, and what's really important.

-- Antibiotic-free/raised without antibiotics: This chicken was raised without antibiotics commonly used to health maintenance, disease prevention and disease treatment.
+- Antibiotic-free/raised without antibiotics: This chicken was raised without antibiotics commonly used for health maintenance, disease prevention, and disease treatment.

 - Natural: This is a misleading marketing term, and actually has nothing to do with how the chicken is raised.
 It simply means the chicken contains no artificial ingredients, like coloring agents and preservatives.

 Learn more: What's the Deal with Air-Chilled Chicken?